vic-ma/howtodismantle.github.io/_posts/2024-01-03-Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.md

 EXECUTE REPORT 'PPIO_ENTRY' USING 'PB_Z_ASM3'
 {% endhighlight %}

-This screenshot shows the data source together with the preview.
+The following screenshot shows the data source together with the preview.
 This should match what we checked directly in the COOIS transaction earlier.

-Note: The name of the report columns are language dependent.
+Note: The name of the report columns are language-dependent.
 So if we change the login language, it will change the column names and mess up all your metadata.

 ![image](/assets/2024-01-03/040.png)

 ## Final result

-If we use a regular table to and adjust the column width, format, and naming of the columns, we can easily create a cool table with the workplace's operations.
+If we use a regular table and adjust the column width, format, and naming of the columns, we can easily create a cool table with the workplace's operations.
 These screenshots show the table in design and at runtime.

 ![image](/assets/2024-01-03/050.png)